 After you’ve decided that an activation redirect is the right choice, you’ll want to limit the scope to make it as smooth as possible.

 There are some existing examples out there for how to handle a redirect like this, but most are fairly simple and don’t take into consideration some edge cases that might lead to redirects in situations where you wouldn’t want them to occur.
+Properly handling a WordPress plugin redirect can avoid these issues.

 We should ensure: